imaginX is used by many amazing schools and universities

 Relevant Course Packages All Course Packages

-The Management of Morphine Overdose in a Hospitalized Patient XR simulation provides healthcare professionals with an interactive learning experience on how to effectively manage a morphine overdose in a hospitalized patient.
-Through realistic scenarios, users can practice identifying the signs and symptoms of morphine overdose, initiating appropriate interventions (such as naloxone administration), and monitoring the patient for complications.
-The simulation aims to improve clinical decision-making and patient outcomes in the management of morphine overdose.
+The Unknown Group B Strep Status XR simulation provides healthcare professionals with an interactive learning experience on how to manage pregnant patients with an unknown Group B Streptococcus (GBS) status.
+Through realistic scenarios, users can practice identifying patients at risk, determining appropriate management strategies (such as GBS testing or prophylactic antibiotic administration), and providing education to patients.
+The simulation aims to improve clinical decision-making and patient outcomes in the management of GBS in pregnancy.

-The Generalized Tonic-Clonic Seizures XR simulation provides healthcare professionals with an interactive learning experience on how to manage generalized tonic-clonic seizures, also known as grand mal seizures.
-Through realistic scenarios, users can practice identifying the signs and symptoms of these seizures, such as loss of consciousness, stiffening of the body, and rhythmic jerking movements, and initiating appropriate interventions, such as ensuring patient safety, protecting the airway, and providing comfort.
-The simulation aims to improve clinical decision-making and patient outcomes in the management of generalized tonic-clonic seizures.
+The Mild Intermittent Asthma XR simulation provides healthcare professionals with an interactive learning experience on how to effectively manage mild intermittent asthma.
+Through realistic scenarios, users can practice identifying the symptoms of mild intermittent asthma, prescribing appropriate medications (such as short-acting beta agonists), and educating patients on self-management strategies.
+The simulation aims to improve clinical decision-making and patient outcomes in the management of this asthma phenotype.

 LMS Integration